Returning Students, be sure

 Nonresidents: To Change Residency Status for Tuition Purposes

 If you are currently a nonresident but have established permanent residency in Hawai‘i, you may petition for a change in residence status.
 Please inquire at the Admissions and Records Office in Ilima 102, for details and deadline information.
 Please read our Residency Regulations for more information and come prepared with the appropriate documentation.

-Late Registration = First Week of Classes
+Late Registration = Second Week of Classes

 To accommodate student and instructor requests for exceptions to the official late registration period, the College has adopted the following late registration procedure:

 - Students are required to get the instructor and department chair’s approval via the Add/Drop form available in ‘Ilima 102 or online.
 Instructors must sign and date the form and input Capacity override approval for a closed class.
-Registration into the course is done at the Kekaulike Information and Service Center (Admissions and Records) in ‘Ilima 102.
+Registration into the course is done at the Kekaulike Center (Admissions and Records) in ‘Ilima 102.
 In addition to any tuition and fees, A&R will charge the $5 change of registration fee;

 - Adding and dropping of classes can ONLY be done in STAR during the appropriate periods.
 Refer to the Academic Calendar for more information.